DiligentGraphics/DiligentEngine/README.md

 cmake -D CMAKE_SYSTEM_VERSION=8.1 -S . -B ./build/Win64_8.1 -G "Visual Studio 16 2019" -A x64
 ```

-If you use MinGW, you can generate the make files using the command below (note however that the functionalty
+If you use MinGW, you can generate the make files using the command below (note however that the functionality
 will be limited and that MinGW is not a recommended way to build the engine):

 ```